Titanic prepares

 Departs from Cherbourg at 8.00 PM sailing down the English Channel heading towards the South coast of Ireland.

-Thursday, April 11th 1912, arriving in Queenstown (Cobh), South of Ireland, at 11.30 AM, the ship departs Queenstown at around 1:30 PM.
+of Ireland, at 11.30 AM, the ship departs Queenstown at around 1:30 PM.

 R.M.S.
 Titanic now sets off on her maiden voyage across the North Atlantic.